bcrisologo/atlas-kubernetes-operator-kind/README.md

 You can visit the official [MongoDB Atlas Kubernetes Github Repo](https://github.com/mongodb/mongodb-atlas-kubernetes) as well.

 For usage of the MongoDB Kubernetes Operator with MongoDB Ops Manager, you can visit [this documentation](https://docs.mongodb.com/kubernetes-operator/master/kind-quick-start/).

+Another good resource for using the Atlas Kubernetes Operator is this [github repo](https://github.com/Knappek/mongodbatlas-operator).